BananaPukeh/plex-music-grabber/readme.md

 library_path="path/to/your/test/library"
 interval=5
 ```

-Or set env variables in your CLI
+Or set env variables in your CLI.

 # Library structure